lucideus-repo/UnSAFE_Bank/README.md

 > Solution: Check that another service that uses port 80 such as Apache or IIS is down.

-Problem 6: Navigating to http://<SERVER_IP>:<SERVER_PORT> gives a mesage `Service Unavailable`.
+Problem 6: Navigating to http://<SERVER_IP>:<SERVER_PORT> gives a message `Service Unavailable`.

 > Solution: Wait for 20 to 30 seconds for the services to completely start up.

-Problem 7: Web application shows the message `Backend server is unrespensive`.
+Problem 7: Web application shows the message `Backend server is unresponsive`.

 > Solution 1: Follow the steps mentioned to [check the connectivity status](https://github.com/lucideus-repo/UnSAFE_Bank/blob/master/README.md#test-connectivity-status-web-application) and navigate to http://<SERVER_URL>:<SERVER_PORT>/api.
 Check if you can get the message `Welcome to UnSAFE Bank`.

 ### Encountered a bug or want to suggest something?